1979 United Kingdom general election in Scotland: Outcome

 Of the 11 SNP MPs elected at the previous election, seven were defeated by Conservatives and two by Labour candidates.
 The two surviving SNP MPs were Gordon Wilson in Dundee East and Donald Stewart in the Western Isles.
 Wilson's survival was attributed by Anthony Finlay as being due to Labour's choice of Jimmy Reid as their candidate to oppose him.
 Labour also gained Glasgow Cathcart from the Conservative's Shadow Secretary of State for Scotland Teddy Taylor.
-Jim Sillars, a former Labour MP who had led the breakaway Scottish Labour Party lost his South Ayrshire seat to Labour's George Foulkes.
+Jim Sillars, a former Labour MP who had led the breakaway Scottish Labour Party lost his South Ayrshire seat to Labour's George Foulkes, although that represented no change in the seat from the last election.

 When combined with results from across the United Kingdom, the election saw a 5.2% swing from Labour to the Conservatives, the largest swing since the 1945 election.
 Margaret Thatcher became the UK's first female prime minister.